theguardian/OrielPy/README.md

 ## Prerequisites
 1. Currently works on Linux systems with Python installed
 2. Requires installation of psutil (https://code.google.com/p/psutil/)
+3. lm-sensors package is required to generate pseudofiles on Ubuntu systems
 * Note that psutil package required is NOT the same as apt-get repository "psutils".
 Right now, psutil must be downloaded and installed manually with "python setup.py install"
 * If installation of psutil results in "error: command 'gcc' failed with exit status 1", you also need to install python development headers with "sudo apt-get install python-dev"